BayCEER/python-bayeosdevice/README.md

 - Please run the script and open http://localhost in your browser
 - Login with password 'bayeos'
-- The value pages shows your cpu loads:
+- The value page shows your cpu loads:
 ![Values](docs/ViewValues.PNG)
 - You can adapt the device settings on the second tab:
 ![Settings](docs/ViewSettings.PNG)